-- Track Record -This one is kind of a no-brainer.
-Every good book marketing firm should have testimonials from happy clients, and if they’ve been around for some time, they should have a lot of them.
-Testimonials are the pathway for knowing a firm has a good track record.Make sure the firm has experience in your genre.
-Check out pervious clients they’ve worked with.
-Reach out to them and ask about their experience — not just results, but the entire experience they had with the firm.
+- Track Record: Every good book marketing agency should have testimonials from satisfied clients whose books have done well.
+If the firm has been in existence for several years, it should have many glowing reviews.
+Testimonials are a clearcut way of reading about a firm’s track record.
+Also, make sure the company has experience in your genre.
+Check out previous clients and ask about their experience — not just results, but the entire experience past clients had working with the firm.

-- Size Matters: There are two key things to keep in mind as it relates to the size of a book publicity firm: Smaller is fine, and there are many quality sole-operators or two or three person shops that do excellent work.
-But for sole operators and very small firms, the person on the front line – your publicist – likely will have multiple roles.
-A single person operation means that person is likely doing billing, collections, marketing, financial management, website management etc. A larger firm such as Smith Publicity enables clients to have a full team working for them, brainstorming, sharing ideas, etc. There’s also built-in backup should a publicist become unavailable for personal reasons, illness, etc. Campaigns can carry on seamlessly because at least three people are involved in every campaign.
-If a sole operator publicist becomes unavailable, a campaign can come to a screeching halt.
+- Size Matters: There are two key things to keep in mind as it relates to the size of a book publicity firm.
+Smaller is fine, and there are many quality sole-operators or two or three-person shops that do quality work.
+But for sole operators and tiny firms, the person on the front line – your publicist – likely will have multiple roles.
+A single person operation means one person does billing, marketing, financial management, website management, etc. A larger firm like ours offers you a complete team working for you, brainstorming, sharing ideas, etc. There’s also built-in backup should a publicist become unavailable for personal reasons, illness, etc. Campaigns can carry on seamlessly because at least three people work on every book.
+If a sole publicist becomes unavailable, a campaign can come to a screeching halt.
 And our publicists only do publicity – nothing else.

-The bottom line: When it comes to how to find a good book publicist, do your due diligence, take your time and if everything else seems right – go with your instinct when deciding.
+The bottom line: When it comes to how to find a good book publicist, do your due diligence, take your time, and if everything else seems right – go with your instinct when deciding.
 You can rarely go wrong by trusting your instincts.